 Anatomy of Blepharoplasty

 The tissues around the eyelids form a delicate, complicated structure.
-Nerves send messages to muscles, which in turn relocate fat pads and pull at the skin stretched over them.
+Our eyelids are a sophisticated collection of muscles, connective tissue, fat pads, and skin.
 Ligaments and tendons connect these tissues and enable the patient to move his eyes, adjust his vision and alter his facial expression.
-The level of precision required for performing surgery on such a location calls for a highly qualified Facial Plastic Surgeon like Dr. Slupchynskyj who is familiar with how all of these tissues interact.
+The level of precision required for performing surgery on such a location calls for a highly qualified Facial Plastic Surgeon who is familiar with how these tissues interact.

-The traditional Transcutaneous (“across the skin”) technique, which Dr. Slupchynskyj does not employ, starts with an incision that goes through this lower eyelid muscle and the supporting ligament.
-The ligament is called the “orbital septum” and weakens with age, which often prompts many of the problems that cause patients to seek out the procedure.
-As the incision goes through the ligament, the surgeon can access the fatty pads that need to be removed.
+The traditional Transcutaneous (“across the skin”) technique starts with an incision through the lower eyelid muscle and the supporting ligament.
+The ligament is called the “orbital septum” and weakens with age.
+As the incision goes through the ligament, the surgeon can access the fatty pads to be removed.
 After removing the fat, the surgeon pulls the skin and muscle into place and fastens them with sutures.

 Techniques of Blepharoplasty: Transconjunctival

-While the traditional Transcutaneous method involves an incision along the outer layer of the skin, Dr. Slupchynskyj uses the advanced scarless transconjunctival approach where he places an incision along the lining of the eyelid (called the “conjunctiva” or inside the lid).
-Dr. Slupchynskyj opens the orbital septum from below and conservatively removes excess fatty tissue, which effectively eliminates puffiness, under eye circles and bags.
-A 1993 study on the technique also showed the risk of inverting the eyelid with the transconjunctival procedure was greatly reduced.
+While the traditional Transcutaneous method involves an incision along the outer layer of the skin, Dr. Slupchynskyj uses the advanced scar-less transconjunctival (inside the lid) approach by placing AN incision along the lining of the eyelid.
+Dr. Slupchynskyj opens the orbital septum from below and conservatively removes excess fatty tissue, which effectively eliminates puffiness on the lower eyelid.
+A 1993 study on the technique showed the risk of inverting the eyelid with the transconjunctival procedure was greatly reduced.